openfoodfacts/openfoodfacts-auth/README.md

+# Open Food Facts Auth

+This Project provides authentication services for Open Food Facts using Keycloak, backed by a PostgreSQL database.

 # Running Keycloak standalne

 First, run `make build` to create the realm.json file with variables substituted.
 It seems that the standalone import for keycloak does not interpolate variables https://github.com/keycloak/keycloak/issues/12069